 Four Decades of Connecting Culture & Community Together

-As temperatures heat up, flowers blossom, and the long days approach each year with the Summer Solstice, hundreds of volunteers throughout the community collectively gather together on the grounds of St. Demetrios Church at 4970 Mackinaw in Saginaw Township in order to tend to the myriad of details and nuances that must flow together like a finely tuned machine in order to transform the parish into the setting for their annual Greek Festival, which over the past four decades has served as one of the most pivotal celebrations of ethnic food, music, dance, and cultural fellowship to resonate throughout the Great Lakes Bay region.
+As longer evenings approach each year with the Summer Solstice, hundreds of volunteers throughout the community collectively gather together on the grounds of St. Demetrios Church at 4970 Mackinaw in Saginaw Township in order to tend to the myriad of details and nuances that must flow together like a finely tuned machine in order to transform the parish into the setting for their annual Greek Festival, which over the past four decades has served as one of the most pivotal celebrations of ethnic food, music, dance, and cultural fellowship to resonate throughout the Great Lakes Bay region.